FedRAMP/docs/docs/20xP2/authorization-data-sharing.md

 _* Providers with questions about this should consult with a lawyer who specializes in procurement law.
 Typically a contract with the government granting ownership of information is required to transfer ownership to the government._

 ??? success "Effective Date(s) & Overall Applicability"
-    - **Release:** 25.10A
+    - **Release:** 25.11A
-    - **Published:** 2025-10-17
+    - **Published:** 2025-11-18
     - **Designator:** ADS
-    - **Description:** Minor updates to improve clarity; switch from federal information to federal customer data; add impact level metadata; no substantive changes.
+    - **Description:** Updates for the FedRAMP 20x Phase Two pilot, including minor clarifications and improvements based on pilot feedback.
     ---
     - **FedRAMP 20x**:
-        - This release is effective **2025-09-01** for **20x Phase One Pilot**.
+        - This release is effective **2025-11-18** for **20x**.
-        - These requirements and recommendations apply to all participants in the FedRAMP 20x Phase One pilot.
+        - These Key Security Indicators apply to all FedRAMP 20x authorizations.
+        - Phase One Pilot participants have one year from authorization to fully address these Key Security Indicators but must demonstrate continuous quarterly progress.
+        - Phase Two Pilot participants must address all of these Key Security Indicators prior to submission for authorization review.
     - **FedRAMP Rev5**:
         - This release is effective **2025-09-01** for **Rev5 Closed Beta**.
         - Providers MUST participate in a Balance Improvement Test to transition to the Authorization Data Sharing Standard process prior to wide release of this process for Rev5.
 Providers should participate in the FedRAMP Rev5 Community Working Group at https://www.fedramp.gov/community/ to follow this process.